Request Info 866-858-5323

 PAYMENT OPTIONS AVAILABLE

-• Is the National Youth Leadership Forum: Medicine program for me?
+• Is the National Youth Leadership Forum: Medicine & Health Care program for me?

 This summer program is for you if you are a high school student interested in exploring the various career options available to you in medicine and health care.
-NYLF Medicine is your springboard to achieving tremendous success in college and in a future medical career.
+NYLF Medicine & Health Care is your springboard to achieving tremendous success in college and in a future medical career.

-To attend NYLF Medicine, you must be in grades 9-11 during the 2022-2023 school year.
-Most of our students are either nominated by educators or selected through our academic partnerships; however, we do accept a limited number of students through our application process.
-If you have not been nominated or selected but are interested in taking advantage of the life-changing opportunities that the program provides, we encourage you to submit an application today.
+To attend NYLF Medicine & Health Care, you must be in grades 9-12 during the 2024-2025 school year.
+Most of our students are either nominated by educators or selected through our academic partnerships.
+If you have not been nominated or selected but are interested in taking advantage of the life-changing opportunities that the program provides, we encourage you to contact the Office of Admissions today.

 • What is included in tuition?

-Your tuition for NYLF Medicine includes housing, on-site meals, supervisory personnel, program materials, all program activities, site visits, a Certificate of Completion, and local transportation during the program.
+Your tuition for NYLF Medicine & Health Care includes housing (Residential Students Only), on-site meals, supervisory personnel, program materials, college credit costs, all program activities, site visits, a Certificate of Completion, and local transportation during the program.

 However, your transportation to and from home and the program location is NOT included in tuition.
-While attending the program, you will only need money for one to two off-site meals, souvenirs, snacks, and other incidentals.
+While attending the program, you will only need money for off-site meals, souvenirs, snacks, and other incidentals.

 • How will I be supervised?